seandstewart/typical/docs/benchmarks.md

 ## Benchmarks

-The following benchmarks Typical's three public APIs against:
+The following benchmarks Typical's three public APIs against on Python 3.9:

 - [Django Rest Framework (DRF)](https://www.django-rest-framework.org/)
 - [Marshmallow](https://marshmallow.readthedocs.io/en/stable/)
 - [Pydantic](https://pydantic-docs.helpmanual.io/)

-As can be seen, Typical's three APIs comparable in speed to Pydantic (and in many cases slightly faster), without the need for Cython as a build-dependency, making it far more portable.
+As can be seen, Typical's three APIs are consistently faster than all three libraries, without the need for Cython as a build-dependency, making it far more portable than other libraries on this list.

 ### Validation Only

+> Typical is 25% faster, on average, than the nearest alternative when validating
+> data, and up to 8X faster when validating invalid data.

 [![Average time (in μs) for validation of invalid data in a complex, nested